Stan Boroski

 Stanley Joseph Boroski (born July 14, 1963) is an American former professional baseball coach.
 He was the bullpen coach for the Tampa Bay Rays of Major League Baseball (MLB).

 Playing career

 Boroski was drafted by the Milwaukee Brewers in the 20th round of the 1981 Major League Baseball Draft as a catcher out of Buckeye South High School in Tiltonsville, Ohio.
 After two years in the Brewers system, he signed with the Kansas City Royals as a pitcher, where he remained for four years.
 Boroski underwent two rotator-cuff surgeries during his career.

 Coaching career

 Boroski was named a coach for the Rays on December 17, 2009, following Brian Anderson.
-He served for the Tampa Bay Rays for 13 years retiring in 2022 as their Bullpen Coach.
+He served for the Tampa Bay Rays as the team's bullpen coach for 13 years, retiring following the 2022 season.
 Prior to joining the Rays, he had spent 18 years with the Houston Astros organization, where he had served as both a scout and coach.